Living on Alaska's Changing Coast:

 Adaptation to future change, from sea level rise to ocean acidification and changes in the abundance and distribution of fish stocks, will take more sophisticated adaption, all set in motion by thoughtful adaptation planning.

-The Norton Sound village of Shaktoolik faces serious threats of erosion and flooding resulting from a changing climate.
-With a grant from the National Sea Grant Program, MAP agent Terry Johnson and consultant Glenn Gray helped the community develop an adaptation plan.
-With this community-driven plan in place, Shaktoolik is ready to work with Alaska’s Division of Community and Rural Affairs to begin implementing the plan, with funding through the Alaska Climate Change Impact Mitigation Program.
+The Norton Sound village of Shaktoolik faces serious threats of erosion and flooding resulting from climate change.
+With a grant from the National Sea Grant Program, Marine Advisory Program agent Terry Johnson and consultant Glenn Gray helped the community develop an adaptation plan.

 How we can help